 Sheafshore is an agricultural hub.
 This town rests at the end of a valley coming down from the mountains and hills that surround the volcano of Guermont.
 This makes the town particularly prone to flooding in the winter, and most houses are built on stilts to allow the waters to freely run over the farmland and deposit fresh soil and ash.
-The farmers in this region tend to have worked the land for many generations and, coupled with the ample might of undead labor, need very few hands to produce incredible yields.
+The farmers in this region tend to have worked the land for many generations.